hunterf2278/sep10-freedom-project/blog/entry04.md

 ##### 3/9/26

 ## Content:
 The tool that I chose was Aframe because I wanted to be abel to create a protype of my Writing product using 3d images.
 I also found animations very interesting and wanted to learn how to use them, so I could add it to the prototype I wanted to make.
-Now I tinkered with Aframe by changing the number's or dimensions of the 3d shapes, this way I coudl change  the proportions and postitions to my liking.
-Next, I reviewed the guideliens on how to make animations amd tested it out.
-I learned that I can use the variable, x and y to make the animations vertical or horizontal.
-Additonally, I changed  the numbers and learned that the bigger the number, the more the animation moves  vertically or horizontally, and the opposite is true as well.
-I used what I learned to create a little tower of my own.
+Now I tinkered with Aframe by changing the number's or dimensions of the 3d shapes, this way I could change  the proportions and postitions to my liking.

 ```
 <html>